lisawilliams/lisa/_posts/2017-11-12-death-and-bereavement-curated-reading-list.markdown

 Below are the books, articles, scholarly papers and ideas which I found useful and which informed my own approach to grief recovery.

-## The Most Important Thing I Learned About Grief

-If I had only one thing to pass on to people who have recently lost someone, it would be this: Grief is not "just feelings."

-Grief is emotional, but it's also cognitive and physical.

-Feelings that don't seem 'normal' -- feelings other than sadness -- are actually very common.
-It's common to feel like other bad things might happen, or a complete lack of fear because 'the worst has already happened.'
-Some people feel relief.
-If you suddenly feel really bad about yourself, there's a word for that: it's survivor's guilt, and it's also really common.

-But grief also has cognitive and physical components.
-Like many other people, I had difficulty focusing and concentrating.
-After running through a red light, I took a couple of weeks off driving because I realized my lack of focus made me more accident-prone.
-Tasks that may seem normal or even automatic may be difficult.
-It's okay to let other people do them or not do them yourself if you think you might need a break from them.

-Many people also experience physical symptoms after the death of someone close to them.
-For older adults or people with medical conditions that make their health more fragile, it may be a good idea to visit a doctor.
-These symptoms are common enough that they too have a name: "heartbreak syndrome."
-People report heart palpitations, headaches, difficulty sleeping, and upset stomach.
-Plenty of rest, very gentle exercise if possible, simple foods, and limiting caffeine and alcohol are all good ideas.

-## The Second Most Important Thing I Learned About Grief

-Because I was dissatisfied with a lot of the writing I encountered on grief, I actually read a lot of academic literature and studies on the subject.
-One thing that really stuck with me: how well a person is doing five years after a major loss has almost nothing to do with the scale of the primary loss (who died and how close that person or people were).
-How well they are doing five years later has much more to do with secondary losses.
-An example of a secondary loss: a woman's husband dies (primary loss) and, unable to make the mortgage payments, she loses the house they lived in (secondary loss).

-I now believe the job of people around grieving people is to do whatever they can to prevent secondary losses -- from accidents and illnesses that may be more likely due to the stress of a loss, to financial losses that happen because a person has a hard time keeping up with bills or organizing taxes.

-## The Third Most Important Thing I Learned About Grief

-There is no right or wrong way to grieve.
-People may try to 'police' your grieving, maybe judging you for not being sad enough, or telling you you should be over it by X time, or trying to enforce a narrative "they're in a better place/they're not suffering."
-These people aren't trying to harm you, but they may be really uncomfortable with the feelings around death themselves.
-They're also deeply embedded in a cultural narrative we have in the US around death.
-The fact that we do bereavement different ways in different countries is proof that there's more than one way to do it.
-After my father died, I watched every Dirty Harry film in a back room while I wrapped presents.
-After my partner died, instead of ignoring the holiday, my family changed it, using blue lights on our Christmas tree and [changing our Christmas playlists](https://open.spotify.com/user/udiscover/playlist/5lTy3w4iZbOAdJPWV7fEN5?si=RrgoLX85QX2uRZt31OhbhA).

 ## Books

 *Read*<br>